dancancro/great-big-example-application/README.md

 The other goal is to assemble enough functionality into one free example application that people think twice before starting another one-feature, no edge-case, example and exacerbating the already overwhelming starting point option overload.
-Hopefully this will persuade a few people to direct that energy instead into improving what already exists by refactoring it and creating new marketplace modules.
+Hopefully this will persuade a few people to direct that energy instead into improving what already exists and creating new marketplace modules that just work with it.
 To this end I have made, over the course of the past 4 years, [the world's biggest, most detailed database of web technology selling points](https://docs.google.com/spreadsheets/d/1nMv8TqUx3gUoC3M6BRPB4E4FMTSYGT_OLERguXGjePc/edit#gid=1404564369) so things could be compared easily in broad daylight without the hype and selective disclosure of a typical product/project sales page.
 Use it to determine what's best.
 Then help make it better.
 See